-Chapman University, founded in 1861, is an independent institution of liberal arts and professional education dedicated to providing a solid foundation of knowledge that enables its graduates to become fully educated persons.
-The university is comprised of The George L. Argyros School of Business and Economics, the College of Educational Studies, the Lawrence and Kristina Dodge College of Film and Media Arts, the Crean College of Health and Behavioral Sciences, the Wilkinson College of Humanities and Social Sciences, the Dale E. Fowler School of Law, the College of Performing Arts, the School of Pharmacy and the Schmid College of Science and Technology.
+Chapman University, founded in 1861, is an independent, comprehensive mid–sized private institution dedicated to providing a solid foundation of knowledge that enables its graduates to become fully educated persons.
+The University is comprised of the George L. Argyros School of Business and Economics; College of Educational Studies; Lawrence and Kristina Dodge College of Film and Media Arts; Crean College of Health and Behavioral Sciences; Wilkinson College of Arts, Humanities, and Social Sciences; Dale E. Fowler School of Law; School of Communication; College of Performing Arts; School of Pharmacy and Schmid College of Science and Technology.

-Chapman is recognized for its liberal arts core, distinguished faculty, innovative programs and personalized attention to students.
-The university strives to develop in students the ability to think clearly, communicate effectively, explore issues from contrasting points of view, value human and cultural diversity and make informed ethical judgments in an increasingly complex world.
+Chapman is recognized for its blend of professional programs, sciences and liberal arts, as well as its distinguished faculty, innovative programs and personalized attention to students.
+The University strives to develop in students the ability to think clearly, communicate effectively, explore issues from contrasting points of view, value human and cultural diversity and make informed ethical judgments in an increasingly complex world.

 Chapman University traces its roots back more than a century and a half to Hesperian College, which opened on the same day that Abraham Lincoln was inaugurated as the sixteenth U.S. president in 1861.
 Hesperian and several other institutions later merged with California Christian College in Los Angeles.
 In 1934 the institution was renamed in recognition of its most generous benefactor, C.C.
-Chapman, successful real estate investor, rancher and pioneer Orange County church leader.
+Chapman, successful real estate investor, church leader, politician and citrus grower.
 Chapman College moved to the city of Orange in 1954.
 In September of 1991 the college became Chapman University, further strengthening its commitment to international education and an innovative undergraduate curriculum and graduate programs.

 The Chapman General Education Plan

-Students in this university--wide program are required to complete a minimum of 25 credits.
-They select from a variety of courses from three main categories (human sciences, natural sciences and social sciences).
-During their first year at Chapman, honors students enroll in the one credit honors forum and complete the Honors Program with the three credit course, Honors Capstone.
+Students in this university–wide program are required to complete a minimum of 25 credits.
+They select from a variety of courses in three main categories (human sciences, natural sciences and social sciences).
+During their first year in the program, honors students enroll in the one credit course, Honors Forum, and complete the Honors program with the three credit course, Honors Capstone.

 Completion of the program satisfies the GE Inter/Multidisciplinary Cluster; select courses may also satisfy major, minor, other GE and/or elective requirements.

 Acceptance to the program is limited.
-Students must submit a separate application for admission to the Honors Program, in addition to applying for admission to the University.
-Students already at Chapman and transfer students may also apply for admission, prior to accumulating 60 credits.
-Applications are available online at www.chapman.edu/honors.
+Students must submit a separate application for admission to the Honors program, in addition to applying for admission to the University.
+Students already at Chapman may also apply for admission, prior to accumulating 60 credits.
+Transfer students who come to Chapman after completing 60 credits and are accepted into the program are required to complete 16 credits, including the one credit course, Honors Forum, at least one course from each of the three main categories and complete the Honors program with the three credit course, Honors Capstone.
+Applications are available online at www.chapman.edu/academics/honors.

 As a community, the faculty is comprised of people who connect active scholarship and creative activity with teaching and learning as a bridge between research and practice.
 Their research and creative work informs both their teaching and their lives in ways that enable students to see the value of a commitment to lifelong learning.
 Some 90 percent hold terminal degrees and 47 percent are tenured.
 Full–time faculty teach two to three courses a semester.